agilie/canvas-image-cover-position/README.md

 );
 ```
 <a href="https://agilie.github.io/canvas-image-cover-position/" style="font-size: 20px" target="_blank">demo</a>

 ## Troubleshooting
 Problems?
 Check the [Issues](https://github.com/agilie/canvas-image-cover-position/issues) block
 to find the solution or create an new issue that we will fix asap.
 Feel free to contribute.

 ## Author
 This method is open-sourced by [Agilie Team](https://www.agilie.com) <info@agilie.com>

 ## Contributors
 [Bohdan Zolotukhyn](https://github.com/fargo23)

+## Contact us
+If you have any questions, suggestions or just need a help with web or mobile development, please email us at <web@agilie.com>.
+You can ask us anything from basic to complex questions.

+We will continue publishing new open-source projects.
+Stay with us, more updates will follow!

 ## License
 The [MIT](LICENSE) License (MIT) Copyright © 2017 [Agilie Team](https://www.agilie.com)